Xylem (XYL)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Xylem’s ROIC averaged 4.4 percentage point decreases each year.
+On average, Xylem’s ROIC decreased by 4.1 percentage points annually each year over the last few years.
 If its returns keep falling, it could suggest its profitable growth opportunities are drying up.
 We’ll keep a close eye.

 11. Balance Sheet Assessment